 Let’s look at just 3 ways technology helps.

-3 ways technology can reduce accountant burnout
+3 ways to reduce accountant burnout

 To tackle accountant burnout, firms need to help their accounting professionals manage their workload and work more efficiently, all with greater speed and ease.
+Let’s look at a few ways that can be achieved.

 While that might seem like a tall order to some, given how challenging the nature of accounting work is, there are many tools that help to reduce manual effort.
 Automation tools allow accounting professionals to optimize their overall workflow, cut down their non-billable hours, and receive structured training and mentorship.